Sleep Apnea and Respiratory Problems

 Clinical data show that obstructive sleep apnea is present in 60% of patients undergoing weight loss surgery.
 Reducing overall excess body weight reduces fat deposits in the tongue and neck that may cause sleep apnea.

-What success have patients found through bariatric surgery?
+What success have patients with breathing problems found through bariatric surgery?